Kenyan opposition rallies as judges' absence means vote to go ahead

-Kenya plunged deeper into crisis on Wednesday after a no-show by the majority of Supreme Court judges scuppered an eleventh-hour petition to delay a presidential election and the governor of a volatile opposition region endorsed rebellion against the state.
+Kenya plunged deeper into crisis on Wednesday after a no-show by a majority of Supreme Court judges scuppered an eleventh-hour petition to delay a presidential election and the governor of a volatile opposition region endorsed rebellion against the state.

 Within minutes of Supreme Court chief justice David Maraga announcing that five judges had failed to turn up, preventing a quorum, hundreds of supporters of opposition leader Raila Odinga took to the streets of Kisumu, his main stronghold.

 Riot police used teargas to disperse them.
+One protester had a gunshot wound to the buttocks, a Reuters witness said.

-Odinga had successfully challenged the outcome of an initial ballot in August, which he lost, in the same court.
+Odinga successfully challenged the outcome of an initial ballot in August, which he had lost, in the same court.

 "We were expecting Maraga to cancel (Thursday's) elections.
-This means the push for postponement of the election is on," said George Mbija, a motorcycle taxi driver in the western city, repeating an Odinga demand for a clear-out of election board officials.
+This means the push for postponement of the election is on," said George Mbija, a motorcycle taxi driver in the western city.

-"As we wait for Raila to give us the direction, the status quo remains – No reforms, No election."
+"As we wait for Raila to give us the direction, the status quo remains: No reforms, No election."

 The opposition leader has called on loyalists to boycott Thursday's vote, because he said the election board's failure to institute reforms means it will be neither free nor fair.